The Vacuum Tube

 A Western Electric 408A Tube

-Vacuum tubes were used extensively in early, first generation, computer systems during the mid 1940's until the Mid 1950's when they started to become replaced by Discrete Transistors.
-In 1954, Bell Labs built the first computer without vacuum tubes, the TRADIC.
+Vacuum tubes would be used extensively up until the Mid 1950's when they started to become replaced by Discrete Transistors.
+In 1954, Bell Labs built the first computer that didn't use vacuum tubes, the transistorized "TRADIC" computer for the U.S. Air Force.

 - ABC (1942)